Jahed/ChatIO/README.md

 | `hold `   | Hold a key until the next command is received               |
 | `repeat ` | Continuously press a key until the next command is received |

+## Contributors
+This project was heavily inspired by [TwitchPlaysPokemon](http://www.twitch.tv/twitchplayspokemon).

 ## Contributing
 I'm open to pull requests, issues and any other form of contribution.